conda-forge/conda-smithy/news/token_validation.rst

 **Security:**

 * Added code to call the feedstock output validation service.
+You must have `conda_forge_output_validation` set to true in the `conda-forge.yml` to use this feature.